LLNL/merlin/docs/source/modules/installation.rst

   # define some aliases for the merlin and celery commands (assuming Bourne shell)
-  alias merlin="docker exec my-merlin merlin" alias celery"docker exec my-merlin celery"
+  alias merlin="docker exec my-merlin merlin" alias celery="docker exec my-merlin celery" alias python3="docker exec my-merlin python3"

 A shell script is available for all these commands.